bbbradsmith/6502vdelay/README.md

 The minimum amount of delay is currently **64 cycles**.
  If the given parameter is less than that it will still delay that minimum number of cycles.
+ The cycle count includes the jsr/rts of the subroutine call, though you will probably need to account for a few extra cycles to load A/X before calling.

 This code must be placed in a 128-byte-aligned segment.
 Add **align=128** to your **CODE** segment CFG or add a **.segment** directive of your own to place it in a custom segment that is appropriately aligned.